bdesanctis/bamdam/README.md

-  --minsim              Minimum similarity to reference to keep a read; must match ngslca min similarity (default: 0.95) --exclude_keywords    Keyword(s) to exclude when filtering (default: none) --exclude_keyword_file  File of keywords to exclude when filtering, one per line (default: none)
+  --minsim              Minimum similarity to reference to keep a read; must match ngslca min similarity (default: 0.95) --exclude_keywords    Keyword(s) to exclude when filtering (default: none) --exclude_keyword_file  File of keywords to exclude when filtering, one per line (default: none) --exclude_under       Set this flag if you also want to exclude all nodes underneath the ones you've specified

 ```
 Example usage: